 "Anticancer: A New Way of Life" by David Servan-Schreiber MD, PhD

 An inspirational and insightful book about general health & lifestyle management that can aid in fighting cancer.
 Visit the Anticancer Ways website for more information or Amazon or Barnes & Noble to purchase the book.

 [ back to top ]

-Merkel cell carcinoma is optimally cared for by a team of doctors from dermatology, surgery, medical oncology, and radiation oncology.
-Most recurrences of MCC and most deaths from this disease occur within the first 3 years.
-Patients should have regular appointments for skin and lymph nodes examinations every 3-6 months for the first 3 years.
-CT scans are sometimes performed every 6 months for a few years after a high-risk diagnosis.
-Unfortunately, by the time MCC is visible on a CT scan, curative treatment is no longer possible.
-Therefore, scans are not routinely recommended.
+Merkel cell carcinoma is optimally cared for by a team of doctors with expertise in dermatology, surgery, medical oncology, and radiation oncology.
+The risk of MCC recurrence and death is highest within the first 3 years from diagnosis.
+Most patients should have regular appointments for skin and lymph nodes examinations every 3-6 months for the first 3 years.
+CT scans aregenerally performed every three months for a few years after a high-risk diagnosis.
+Regular surveillance scans are important, as the immune-stimulating agents that are often used in cases of metastatic Merkel cell carcinoma are thought to work more effectively if the cancer is caught relatively early while the lesion is smaller.
 If MCC has not recurred or metastasized in the first three years, it may not be necessary to visit a doctor as often.
 However, you should contact your doctor immediately if you have any unusual lesions or symptoms.